heroku/hatchet/README.md

 - **Blocks, procs, and lambdas**

 Blocks are a concept in Ruby for closure.
-Depending on how it's used it can be an anonomous method.
+Depending on how it's used it can be an anonymous method.
 It's always a method for passing around code.
 When you see `do |app|` that's the beginning of an implicit block.
 In addition to an implicit block you can create an explicit block using lambdas and procs.
 In hatchet, these are most likely to be used to update the app `before_deploy`.
 Here's an example of some syntax for creating various blocks.

 ```ruby
 before_deploy = -> { FileUtils.touch("foo.txt") } # This syntax is called a "stabby lambda"